vectorgrp/sil-kit/docs/configuration/configuration.rst

 participant name that is provided through the API of the Vector SIL Kit when participants are created, namely :cpp:func:`CreateParticipant(..., const std::string& participantName, ...)<SilKit::CreateParticipant()>`.

-A ``SilKitConfig.yaml`` begins with some general information about the configuration file itself, followed by several subsections for the different services of the Vector SIL Kit.
+A participant configuration file begins with some general information about the configuration file itself, followed by several subsections for the different services of the Vector SIL Kit.

+.. admonition:: Note

+    Many IDEs automatically support participant configuration schema support when the participant configuration file ends with the suffix ``.silkit.json/yaml``.

-The outline of a ``SilKitConfig.yaml`` file is as follows:
+The outline of a participant configuration file is as follows:

 .. code-block:: yaml